maldonmeehan/calculator2/README.md

-# Alert site | Intro to Programming
+# Calculator Stie | Intro to Programming

 #### A JS Exercise for Epicodus, June 1, 2016